The Music Department at San Diego Mesa College offers 82 active courses, providing

 computer workstations for recording, mixing, scoring, and production in both digital

 and analog forms.
 Whether you take the Introduction to Audio Technology (MUSI 190)

 course or more advanced courses such as Music & Social Media, Recording Arts, Computer

-Music, Large Console Audio Recording, Projects in Audio Production 1-2, or Recording
+Music, Large Console Audio Recording, or Recording Studio Internship 1-2, you will

 Program Learning Outcomes